WiseLibs/better-sqlite3/docs/api.md

 ### .loadExtension(*path*, [*entryPoint*]) -> *this*

-Loads a compiled [SQLite3 extension](https://sqlite.org/loadext.html) and applies it to the current database connection.
+Loads a compiled [SQLite extension](https://sqlite.org/loadext.html) and applies it to the current database connection.

-It's your responsibility to make sure the extensions you load are compiled/linked against a version of [SQLite3](https://www.sqlite.org/) that is compatible with `better-sqlite3`.
-Keep in mind that new versions of `better-sqlite3` will periodically use newer versions of [SQLite3](https://www.sqlite.org/).
+It's your responsibility to make sure the extensions you load are compiled/linked against a version of [SQLite](https://www.sqlite.org/) that is compatible with `better-sqlite3`.
+Keep in mind that new versions of `better-sqlite3` will periodically use newer versions of [SQLite](https://www.sqlite.org/).
 You can see which version is being used [here](./compilation.md#bundled-configuration).

 ```js
 db.loadExtension('./my-extensions/compress.so');